Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-18- Agentless-container-posture-through-Defender-DCSPM.md

 ![](../Images/dcspmrolepropagation.png?raw=true)

-**2. Import a mock vulnerable image to your Azure Container Registry.
+**2. Pull a base image and tag with the following label to push to your ACR.
 Remember to replace the text in <>.**

 Run in cloud shell:

 ```
-az acr import --name <your-acr-name> --source DCSPMtesting.azurecr.io/mdc-mock-0001 --image mdc-mock-0001
+docker pull alpine
+docker tag alpine <MYACR>.azurecr.io/mdc-mock-0001
+docker push <MYACR>.azurecr.io/mdc-mock-0001
 ```